connexcs/docs/calling-card.md

 # Calling Card

-A [calling card](https://en.wikipedia.org/wiki/Telephone_card) is a method pre-allocating credit and configuration to a short unique identification method (e.g a PIN Code).
+A [calling card](https://en.wikipedia.org/wiki/Telephone_card) is a way of pre-allocating credit and configuration to a short unique identification method (e.g a PIN Code).

-As **ConnexCS** is a class 4 switch it does not have IVR menu's required for access number configuration.
-Therefor currently calling cards are only available as an OPT application (aka Mobile Phone Application / Mobile Dialler).
+As **ConnexCS** is a class 4 switch it does not have IVR menu's required to access number configuration.
+Therefore currently calling cards are only available as a Mobile Phone Application.

 ## Mobile Application
 In **ConnexCS** calling cards can be created in bulk and assigned with credit and routing configuration.

 ### Provisioning Strategy
-The ConnexCS Mobile Dialler application (aka: name pending), can be downloaded from [url] and is white-labeled.
+The ConnexCS Mobile Dialler application (aka: name pending), can be downloaded from [url] and is white-labelled.

-Once a provisioning code is entered the app will make a request to our servers to download 2 peices of information:
+Once a provisioning code is entered the app will make a request to our servers to download 2 pieces of information:
 - Branding information for the providing company.
 - Provision information to auto-setup credentials.